artur-ciocanu/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md

   UI Code to configure the Action is defined here.

-* [\[...\]/actions/openVideo.js](https://github.com/adobe/reactor-adobe-va-sample-player/blob/master/src/lib/actions/openVideo.js) - This file exports a function that gets executed when the Action is triggered as part of the launch rule.
+* [\[...\]/actions/openVideo.js](https://github.com/adobe/reactor-adobe-va-sample-player/blob/master/src/lib/actions/openVideo.js) - This file exports a function that gets executed when the Action is triggered as part of the Data Collection tags rule.

   This is a code snippet from `openVideo.js` where the `openVideo` Action is executed: